mancadra/Lights-Out/README.md

 visualization of the API: 'http://localhost:8080/q/swagger-ui'

 ## Running frontend
-in the backend folder install dependencies: 'npm install' and run command: './mvnw compile quarkus:dev'
+in the backend folder install dependencies: 'npm install' and run command: 'ng serve'